andre-maree/Microflow/README.md

 ```

 ### Getting Started:
 Visual Stodio 2022 with C# is needed.
 Clone the repo locally and open the two solutions: Microflow.sln and MicroflowTest.sln.
 To get started with Microflow, only these two api calls are needed: UpsertWorkflow and MicroflowStart.
-This can be done by simply running included unit test in the MicroflowTest.sln.
-First start running the MicroflowApp in the Microflow.sln, and then run the GetStartedWorkflow test in the MicroflowTest.sln.
+This can be done by running the included unit test in the MicroflowTest.sln.
+First start running the MicroflowApp in Microflow.sln, and then run the GetStartedWorkflow test in MicroflowTest.sln.

 ```csharp